Things to do and places to visit in Vermont, United States

 FAQS

-What activities can I enjoy at Smugglers' Notch State Park?
+What outdoor activities are available at Smugglers' Notch State Park?

-Smugglers' Notch State Park offers a variety of outdoor activities, including hiking, picnicking, and birdwatching, as well as opportunities for winter sports like skiing and snowboarding.
+Smugglers' Notch State Park offers a variety of outdoor activities including hiking, rock climbing, and picnicking.
+In winter, it’s popular for skiing and snowboarding at nearby resorts.